swchak/incident-intelligence/README.md

 - Gradient Boosting
 - Support Vector Machine (RBF)

-Each model is trained using a standardized preprocessing pipeline and evaluated using validation metrics.
+Each model is trained using a standardized preprocessing pipeline and assessed on validation and evaluation datasets.

 The best-performing model is automatically selected and saved as:

 `artifacts/models/best_model.joblib`

-**Note:** All models are trained using the training dataset and evaluated on a validation set to ensure fair comparison.
+**Note:** All models are trained on the training dataset and assessed on validation and evaluation datasets to ensure fair comparison.

 ---